 The discussion of the risk of sexually transmitted disease is very sensitive as it can be misconstrued as a deviation from monogamy.
 It is important to explain the reasoning for the questions to help the patient understand that this is not an attack on her or him personally.

 Islam forbids the mistreatment of women.
-However, women may not be open to discuss domestic violence due to fear of "dishonoring" the family that roots from the cultural backgrounds of certain Muslim countries.
+However, women may not be open to discussing domestic violence due to fear of "dishonoring" the family that roots from the cultural backgrounds of certain Muslim countries.
 For this reason, women should always be reassured of support to open up about domestic violence issues.